Law enforcement in India

+Law enforcement in India is imperative to keep law and order in the nation.
 Indian law is enforced by a number of agencies.
+India has a multi-layered law enforcement structure with both federal and state/union territory level agencies, including specialized ones with specific jurisdictions.
 Unlike many federal nations, the constitution of India delegates the maintenance of law and order primarily to the states and territories.